sharechess/sharechess/README.md

 The website provides a high variety of chessboard and piece designs to serve as an open alternative for commercial chess GIF makers.

+## Installation

+Latest build is available on [github.com/sharechess/sharechess.github.io](https://github.com/sharechess/sharechess.github.io) and is ready to deploy on any hosting service (if you want to self-host the project).

+For development:

+- fork this repo and clone the fork to your local environment,
+- go to the project's directory and run `npm i` (requires Node 16 LTS or higher, available [here](https://nodejs.org/en/)),
+- run `npm start` - it will start the development server,
+- start coding ;)

+Preview of the current dev version is available here: [https://sharechess-dev.netlify.app/](sharechess-dev.netlify.app)

 ## License

 The project is under open [GNU GPL V3.0 license](/LICENSE.md).